Payroll Taxes

 Best advice: Use a payroll service.
 You'll sleep a lot better.

 If you have employees, using a payroll service is one of the smartest and cheapest things you can do to protect yourself and eliminate the hours that go into payroll processing, reporting, a tax compliance.
-Not to mention the proparation and issuance of paychecks.
+Not to mention the preparation and issuance of paychecks.